QMUL/moodle-block_sharing_carf/README.md

 Change Log
 ----------
+* 3.3, release 3
+  * No longer compatible with Moodle 3.2 or earlier
 * 3.3, release 2
   * Fix problem in PostgreSQL
   * Fix warning messages from using deprecated functions